 If you want to light up with some candles, use petroleum-free ones made from soy or beeswax, which produce less soot than traditional paraffin lights.
 And light your walkway with solar-powered lanterns.
 Finally, when it comes to torches for the monster parade, stick to flashlights with reusable batteries or LED glow sticks.

-Darci Palmquist is editorial manager of The Nature Conservancy’s Web site, nature.org, and its monthly e-newsletter, Great Places.
+Darci Palmquist is the former editorial manager of The Nature Conservancy’s Web site, nature.org, and its monthly e-newsletter, Great Places.